r3d91ll/Olympus/L4_inference_layer_build.md

 Layer 4 serves as the Routing and Coordination layer in HADES, managing the flow of operations between:

 - Layer 2's model operations (inference and embedding generation)
-- Layer 3's storage tiers (Elysium, Asphodel, Lethe) for efficient knowledge access
+- Layer 3's storage interfaces for efficient knowledge access
 - Higher-level orchestration in Layer 5

 ## Architecture